 Also, recently DMC released a new metallic thread called DMC Diamant.
 I’m not sure which group it belongs to.
 When stitched up, Diamant is equal in thickness to about two strands of DMC floss, and unlike most metallic threads, it’s much easier to work with.

-All metallic threads can be used for the lettering or adding some details to colored embroideries.
+We can use metallic threads for the lettering or to add some details to colored embroideries.
 However, keep in mind that all metallic threads require some experience and a lot of patience as they tend to break and tangle while embroidering.

 Crewel yarn is a 2-ply (2 strands twisted to make 1 thread) wool thread.
 Unlike standard cotton embroidery floss, you don’t separate this thread, and it’s much thinner than tapestry wool.
-As the name suggests, this thread is used for crewel embroidery (on linen and linen twill).
+As the name suggests, we use this thread for crewel embroidery (on linen and linen twill).
 Still, you can use this thread to embroider wool clothes and knitwear.
-Also, crewel yarn is folded double to make cross-stitch on 10 count canvas base.
+Also, with double folded crewel yarn you can make cross-stitch on 10 count canvas base.

 Tapestry Wool is much thicker than crewel, almost like knitting wool.
-It is 4-ply (4 strands twisted to make 1 thread) and is used as a single strand to stitch on a canvas base when doing canvas work or tapestry.
-It can also be used to embroider on thicker wool knitwear and other looser woven materials.
+It is 4-ply (4 strands twisted to make 1 thread).
+We use single strand to stitch on a canvas base when doing canvas work or tapestry.
+To embroider on thicker wool knitwear and other looser woven materials – use all strands.

 The Best-known tapestry wool producers are DMC (Tapestry wool), Anchor (Tapisserie Wool), and Appleton Wools.

 There are two main types of silk threads: